Nutriadmin/hipaa-policies/source/sections/21-3rd_party_policy.md

 9. Regular review is conducted as required by SLAs to assure security and compliance.
 These reviews include reports, audit trails, security events, operational issues, failures and disruptions, and identified issues are investigated and resolved in a reasonable and timely manner.
 10. Any changes to Partner and Subcontractor services and systems are reviewed before implementation.
 11. For all partners, NutriAdmin reviews activity annually to assure partners are in line with SLAs in contracts with NutriAdmin.

+## 21.3 List of NutriAdmin subcontractors which may have access to ePHI

+* **Microsoft Azure**.
+Azure is used to host the majority of the NutriAdmin infrastructure, including web apps and a database.
+Azure also stores backups, logs, analytics, and networking components.
+* **Google**.
+Google G Suite is used, amongst other things, for email communication via Gmail.
+Automated emails from the application never contain ePHI by default.
+Google analytics also records web traffic data when the user of the website accepts the relevant cookies.
+* **AWS**.
+Amazon Web Services (AWS) is used to keep encrypted backups of production data (as a double-redundancy mechanism, since backups are also kept in Azure).
+Additionally, AWS is used as part of the NutriAdmin application to send text codes for phone verification to access NutriAdmin's client portal.
+* **Twilio**.
+Twilio is used as a backup mechanism to send text codes for verification when clients access the client portal in the application.
+* **Stripe**.
+Stripe is used for payment processing for users of NutriAdmin.

+More information about third parties can be found at [our GDPR information page](https://nutriadmin.com/docs/nutriadmin-gdpr-general-data-protection-regulation-information).